 Focusing so much on the what if, I had worked myself into a frenzy and an unstable emotional state.
 I couldn't see the logic in those simple pair of (washable) shoes.

 Silently walking inside, I laid in bed and cried, too upset to come out for the rest of the night.
-I fell into despair – over shoes.
+I fell into despair - over shoes.
 My mental diatribe was relentless.
 How was I going to afford to clothe my children?
 We already count every penny living on the less than median salary and our tax payment was due.
 The car insurance bill just arrived, two of our tires needed patching, and the vacuum cleaner broke.
 I was done.
-In my distress, I called to the Lord.
+So in my distress, I called to the Lord.

-Did He wash me with peace?
+But did He wash me with peace?